cogentcore/core/vdraw/README.md

 This package supports these rectangular image region composition operations, via a simple render pipeline that just renders a rectangular shape with a texture.
 There is also a simple fill pipeline that renders a single color into a rectangle.

-The max number of images that can be pre-loaded and used per render pass is only 16 -- see MaxImages.
+The max number of images that can be pre-loaded and used per set, per render pass is only 16 -- see MaxImages.
+Therefore, we use 4 sets of 16.
+The last set is configured for 3D images with 128 layers to be used as sprites.

 The fill color is uploaded as a push constant and thus is not subject to any limitations.